-According to BABOK, the business analysis knowledge areas are specialised fields of business analysis expertise that cover a variety of tasks related to the development, implementation, and upkeep of a system or process.
-An analytical strategy, an application design, and a prototype are a few examples of such jobs.
+Business Analysts, according to BABOK, focus on knowledge areas that are specialized fields of business analysis expertise, covering a variety of tasks related to the development, implementation, and upkeep of a system or process.
+An analytical strategy, an application design, and a prototype are a few examples of such jobs that Business Analysts handle to drive project success.

 1.Business Analysis Planning and Monitoring